MarkoSagadin/MicroML/README.md

 `make -C libopencm3`

+## Building projects

+Each project file should contain:
+* Makefile, which we will call with make command
+* project.mk, where we specify our MCU
+* openocd.cfg, which tells openocd how to flash firmware to our MCU
+* .c, .h source files

+Project.mk and openocd.cfg are only two files where we have to change something specific to our project settings.
+In project.mk you specify the name of the MCU, in openocd.cfg you specify the correct programmer and correct target.

+### Blinky and uart example

+In project folder there are blinky and uart examples for two different MCUs that were available to me.
+These are the two most simple examples that you can test on your devices to test the build system.
+They are almost exact copy from what you can find in libopencm3 examples repository.
+Uart examples use excellent printf library that can be found on [github](https://github.com/mpaland/printf).

+To build a project just run a `make` inside of this projects.
+To build and flash to target use `make flash`, to build, flash and open minicom use `make monitor`.

+Of course some changes in the code will be needed to accommodate for a different architecture.

-### Hello World, sine wave example on STM32F405GT microcontroller
+### Hello world example

-Start with this section only after you completed TensorFlow setup and libopencm3 setup.
+Start with this example only after you completed TensorFlow setup and libopencm3 setup.

-Move into main MicroML directory and run:
+Hello world example is exactly the same as Hello world example mentioned in TensorFlow setup, but his time we will run it on microcontroller.
+Because this example needs access to TensorFlow functions we first need to create microlite.a archive file.
+We do this by moving into main MicroMl directory and run:

-`make -C tensorflow/ -f ../archive_makefile PROJECT=hello_world`
+`make -C tensorflow/ -f ../archive_makefile PROJECT=<name of our project>`

-This will create microlite.a archive file which will be linked against in linking process.
+This will create a microlite_build folder in our directory.

-Now compile and flash program to the microcontroller:
+If move into one of hello_world examples you will notice an extra line which was not present in blinky and uart examples:
 ```
-cd projects/hello_world/
-make flash
+LDLIBS = microlite_build/microlite.a
 ```

-Open your favorite serial terminal and watch values scrolling by.

-# To generate microlite.a file for your particular project you have
-  5 # to run the following command from main directory:
-  6 # make -C tensorflow/ -f ../archive_makefile PROJECT=<name_of_your_project>
-  7 # This will create microlite.a file for your target system, which will be 8 # included in the linking process.
+This is needed to link microlite.a file in linking process.

-  9 # Variable PROJECT has to match to the name of your project folder inside 10 # projects directory.
+After that we build and flash our program as before, with `make flash`.
+If you now open a serial monitor you should see x and y values scrolling by.
+Congrats you just run your first neural net on a microcontroller!

 ## Contributing